scottvr/phart/README.md

 ----

+## NEW!
+Feb 2026 - Layout Strategies

+Now, explicitly exposed and selectable by the user, phart's layout_strategy is now configurable.
+Supported modes are:
+- auto (default) - This is the original PHART orthogonal/hierarchical layout method.
+- bfs - Breadth-First Search
+- bipartite - Arrange the node in two straight lines.
+- circular - Arrange the nodes in a circular layout.
+- kamada-kawai - Positions nodes using Kamada-Kawai path-length cost function. (requires scipy)
+- spring - Position nodes using Fruchterman-Reingold force-directed algorithm. (fallback for kamada-kawai if scipy not available.)
+- multipartite - Position nodes in layers of straight lines.
+- planar - Minimize edge (path) intersections.
+- random - Positions nodes uniformly at random within the unit square.

 ## Why PHART?

 The acronym was a fortuitous accident from the non-abbreviated words that the letters represent: **Python Hierarchical ASCII Rendering Tool**.